aspose-tasks/Aspose.Tasks-Documentation/cpp/developer-guide/working-with-projects/extended-attributes-of-a-project/_index.md

 {{< gist "aspose-com-gists" "85d3cb818a62006b9ae8f8e3eaab6f80" "Examples-CPP-WorkingWithProjects-WorkingWithExtendedAttributes-CreateExtendedAttributes-CreateExtendedAttributes.cpp" >}}
 ## **Writing Updated Extended Attribute Definitions and Values to MPP**
-Aspose.Tasks API supports updating extended attribute data in a Microsoft Project MPP file and save it back.
+Aspose.Tasks for C++ API supports updating extended attribute data in a Microsoft Project MPP file and save it back.

 The code example given below demonstrates how to add new extended attributes of the Resource and Task types to the source MPP file.
 The steps involved in this activity are: